nixworks/public/news/2016/05/14/index.md

 ##### North Caucasus
 ### [At least three people are killed and dozens are wounded after a mass brawl, involving around 200 people, mostly North Caucasusian migrants, breaks out in Khovanskoye Cemetery in southwest Moscow.
 The Mayor of Moscow Sergey Sobyanin said that none of those responsible would go unpunished. ](/news/2016/05/14/at-least-three-people-are-killed-and-dozens-are-wounded-after-a-mass-brawl-involving-around-200-people-mostly-north-caucasusian-migrants.md)
-_Context: Khovanskoye Cemetery, North Caucasus, Mayor of Moscow, Moscow, Sergey Sobyanin_
+_Context: Moscow, Khovanskoye Cemetery, Sergey Sobyanin, Mayor of Moscow, North Caucasus_

 ##### 2016 state of emergency in Venezuela
 ### [Venezuelan President Nicolas Maduro orders the seizure of factories that have stopped production and the jailing of their owners amid a nationwide state of emergency.
 During a speech to pro-government supporters in Caracas, he said the country had to recover the means of production, to counter its deep economic crisis.
 He also said military exercises would take place next weekend to counter "foreign threats". ](/news/2016/05/14/venezuelan-president-nicola-s-maduro-orders-the-seizure-of-factories-that-have-stopped-production-and-the-jailing-of-their-owners-amid-a-nat.md)